tangle-network/tangle-docs/README.md

 2.  **Install dependencies**

-    Navigate into your new site’s directory and install all dependencies.
+    Navigate into your new site's directory and install all dependencies.

     ```bash
     cd tangle-docs/